MadhuraBelsare1/card-developer/docs/release-notes/dispute/dispute-sandbox.md

 Successful.
 ```

-### Delete caseItems associated with caseId for dispute case--single caseItemId
+### Delete caseItems associated with caseId for case--single caseItemId
 Deletes the caseItems associated with the caseId for a DisputeCase.

 #### Request